napalm-automation/napalm-automation.github.io/_posts/2017/2017-11-13-hackathon-2017-defails.md

 ## Intro

 It's been a year since our last hackathon so it's time for a second take.
-This year, in addition to giving you a NAPALM update and present a couple of new projects, we will also have a few talks from various other projects leveraging on napalm and a talk from Gabriele Gergino who was the unofficial winner for the non-existent contest we had in the hackathon we held last year :)
+This year, in addition to giving you a NAPALM update and present a couple of new projects, we will also have a few talks from various other projects leveraging on napalm and a talk from Gabriele Gerbino who was the unofficial winner for the non-existent contest we had in the hackathon we held last year :)

 ## Code of Conduct